tmickleydoyle/documents/Monstera_Company_Metric_Design.md

 Before diving into implementation details, it's essential to understand the fundamental principles that guide every decision in the Monstera framework:

 ### 1. Entity-Centric Design
-Everything in Monstera revolves around entities (users, accounts, projects, etc.) and their actions.
+Everything in Monstera revolves around entities (users, accounts, teams, etc.) and their actions.
 This provides a natural framework for understanding business dynamics.

 ### 2. Event-Driven Architecture
 All metrics are built from atomic events that represent specific actions taken by entities.
 This ensures granular tracking and enables both high-level trends and detailed analysis.